NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 Appendix D – Currency codes

 Use the correct three-letter code in box 15 or 25 of the NR4 slips.
 The amounts entered for gross income and tax withheld are reported in the same currency as stated by the currency code.
-We will convert amounts reported in foreign currency to Canadian funds based on the average annual exchange rate published by the Bank of Canada.
+The CRA will convert amounts reported in foreign currency to Canadian funds based on the average annual exchange rate published by the Bank of Canada.

 |United States dollarFootnote 1||USD|